 - Plastic bags

-Twist and push bottles, and almost-bullet-proof blister packaging has been around for years.
-Designers are taking a fresh look at child-resistant packaging, also known as “special packaging.”
+Child-proof designs such as twist-and-push bottles and nearly-bulletproof blister packaging have been around for years.
+In the new age of legal cannabis, designers are taking a fresh look at child-resistant packaging, also known as “special packaging.”
 In addition to the marijuana product itself being packaged to be child-resistant, the products must be taken from the store in exit packaging.

 Here at Ink Tank we’re not legal experts.
 We are ink experts.
-That’s why we’re offering insights about ink options for printing packaging and labels for the sale of recreational and medical marijuana.
+That’s why we’re offering insights here about ink options for printers of packaging and labels involved in the sale of recreational and medical marijuana.

-With so many packaging options, and label substrates, choosing the right ink is important for regulatory compliance.
+With so many options for packaging and label substrates, choosing the right ink is important for ensuring marijuana products meet regulatory compliance.
 Some inks could fade quickly in the sun, or run when exposed to water.
-Even more important is choosing an ink that does not contribute to ink migration.
+Even more important is choosing an ink that minimizes the dangers of ink migration.

-Avoiding ink migration involves testing the printing solution in combination with the packaging through to the end user.
-For example, an ink and the packaging may be stable under normal conditions, but may react to environmental conditions after the sale.
+Avoiding ink migration involves testing the ink solution in combination with the packaging substrate in a process that replicates its journey to the end user.
+For example, an ink and the packaging may be stable under normal conditions, but may react to environmental conditions after the sale, such as extreme heat or cold that may be endured during transport.

 As new eco-friendly packaging comes to market, custom inks may be required.